 According to Johns Hopkins University, preventable medical errors are the third leading cause of death.
 When you need help from a medical professional, you should not have to second-guess their decisions or wonder if they have your best interests in mind or worry about suffering more injuries or becoming sicker because of their decisions and actions.

-The Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, Attorney at Law want to use our resources to help you.
-We can conduct the necessary investigations to determine what happened, make sure you get fair treatment and receive the compensation needed for you to make a full recovery.
+The Hawaii medical negligence attorneys at Kurzban, Kurzban, Tetzeli, and Pratt, P.A. want to use our resources to help you.
+We can conduct the necessary investigations to determine what happened, make sure you get fairly treatment, and receive the compensation needed for you to make a full recovery.